Loksly/redistack/README.md

 ```

 Then open your web browser to: [http://localhost:8080/](http://localhost:8080/) and enjoy.
+If you need to change the port check the _config.json_ file.

 ## Rest server API, JSON version

-The server provides this urls to access to a service:
+The server provides some urls to access to a service, check this examples:

 <table>
 	<thead>